Abantennarius duescus

 Abantennarius duescus, the side-jet frogfish, is a species of marine ray-finned fish belonging to the family Antennariidae, the frogfishes.
 The side-jet frog fish has a scattered distribution in the western Pacific Ocean.

 Taxonomy

 Abantennarius duescus was first formally described as Antennarius duescus by the American ichthyologist John Otterbein Snyder with its type locality given as between Maui and Lanai in the Hawaiian Islands.
-In 1957 Leonard Peter Schultz proposed the gneus Abantennarius and designated A. duescus as its type species.
+In 1957 Leonard Peter Schultz proposed the genus Abantennarius and designated A. duescus as its type species.
 The 5th edition of Fishes of the World classifies the genus Abantennarius in the family Antennariidae within the suborder Antennarioidei within the order Lophiiformes, the anglerfishes.

 Etymology

 Abantennarius duescus has the genus name Abantennarius which prefixes ab, meaning "away from", onto antennarius, a fish of the family Antennaridae.
 This is an allusion to the gill opening being positioned away from the base of the pectoral fin, which is typically where it is located in frogfishes.
 The specific name duescus means "two baits", a reference Snyder did not explain.
 It is thought that it refers to the possession of two escae, the typical one which is the first dorsal-fin spine, then a thinner second dorsal spine with a club-like structure on its tip which resembles an esca.